 1. Organization membership – foundations, grantmaking public charities, corporate giving programs and other philanthropy organizations with the primary purpose of making grants or providing funding.
 Under institution membership staff and trustees involved in grantmaking can participate as members.
 Institution members are listed on our website.
 Staff members with the primary responsibility for fundraising are not eligible to be members.

 2. Individual membership – staff and trustees of grantmaking organizations and individual donors with a formal mechanism for their philanthropy.
 Under individual membership, only the individual can participate as a member.
 Individual members are not listed on our website but are included in the member directory available to members only.

 We recognize that some grantmakers retain consultants to manage their grantmaking.
 Consultants working with funding organization are eligible for membership only as the designated representative of an eligible institution and participation cannot be used to solicit work or to identify potential clients.

 The leadership of the Africa Grantmakers’ Affinity Group determines membership approval and reserves the right to make exceptions to membership qualifications on a case-by-case basis.

-Annual membership fees are based on the calendar year and are due by January 31, 2017.
+Annual membership fees are based on the calendar year and due in the first quarter of each year.
 We encourage grantmakers who are active in Africa and have the capacity to do so to join as a sustaining member to demonstrate their support of our mission and commitment to funding in Africa.